jarradseers/method-missing/README.md

   Method missing also works with singletons and other objects, please see the examples below.

-  MethodMissing is packaged with the [extends-classes project](https://www.npmjs.com/package/extends-classes) allowing for the extension of multiple classes.
+  MethodMissing is used in the [extends-classes project](https://www.npmjs.com/package/extends-classes) allowing for the extension of multiple classes.

 ## Usage